zama-ai/concrete/docs/user/tutorial/table_lookup.md

 # Table Lookup

-In this tutorial, we are going to go over the ways to perform direct table lookups in **Concrete Framework**.
+In this tutorial, we are going to go over the ways to perform direct table lookups in **Concrete Numpy**.
 Please read [Compiling and Executing](../basics/compiling_and_executing.md) before reading further to see how you can compile the functions below.

 ## Direct table lookup

-**Concrete Framework** provides a special class to allow direct table lookups.
+**Concrete Numpy** provides a special class to allow direct table lookups.
 Here is how to use it:

 ```python
 import concrete.numpy as hnp